Namibia Adventure 2027

 As Dead Valley Lodge is located within the National Park, you will be able to capture Dawn’s Ruby Glow an hour before the National Park Gates open.
 Outside Guests are not allowed into the Park until Sunrise, and then only a limited number.
 And, as the Park closes at Sunset, in the Evening you can continue Photographing the Dunes, as the Sun peaks back up from below the Horizon.

-The Dead Valley Lodge is situated inside the Namib–Naukluft Park, between the Sesriem Campsite and Elim Dune, on the way to the world famous Sossusvlei.
-The Main Lodge evokes sophisticated “Desert Chic.”
+The Dead Valley’s Main Lodge evokes sophisticated “Desert Chic.”
 Your Chalet is meant to give a nod to a Desert Nomadic Lifestyle.
-Meals are prepared by Chefs trained to assist with any Dietary Restrictions for preferences.
+Meals are prepared by Chefs trained to assist with any Dietary Restrictions or preferences.

 © Flyga Twiga™ LLC Sesriem Canyon Kindly Photographed by Guide Hans Liechti